There is a lot of call for Love this week. Especially Valentine’s Day and Family Day fall all within seven days of each other. ( in Ontario at least)

 Brotherly love a strong love indeed.

-And love that exists just in our minds:
+And then there’s that love that exists ONLY in our minds Grade Six Love!!

 I was standing in line at the Dairy Queen; our class was on a school trip.
 I was in Grade 6, when Stephen B. told me he liked me and wanted to buy me a chocolate dipped ice cream cone, Of course.
 I agreed.
 It was sugar, after all.
 Then he asked if I’d like to come up to his house sometime and cut the lawn with him, because his Dad had just got a ride around lawnmower.
 It sounded more like helping do his chores, than a date, but I agreed.
 We never did cut that lawn– in fact we never spoke after that but I told everybody, that I had a boyfriend.
 And he told everyone that he had a girlfriend.